siemens-mobile-hacks/node-sie-serial/README.md

    Follow KISS, the project's coding style, and its existing architecture.
 Do not introduce unnecessary abstractions, dependencies, or untested changes.

-AI slop PRs will be closed without review. sed without review.
-Arguing about these rules is pointless.
+AI slop PRs will be closed without review.